I used to hate how I looked.

 I didn't believe her.

 Above everything else, I knew this problem was more than just my physical body.
 It was my inner child.
-The perfectionist in me wanting to be the best.
+The perfectionist in me wants to be the best.
 My shame, insecurity, and lack of self-worth.

 Over the past several years, I've worked to get rid of this evil self-talk by starting at the core.
 I went to therapy for the first time in my life.
 I initiated many vulnerable conversations with trusted friends and mentors.
 I read and reread The Gifts of Imperfection and Daring Greatly by Brené Brown.